 With proper life insurance coverage in place, your family will have peace of mind and no financial worries to think about.
 They will, of course, have their grief at your loss to concern them, but no insurance policy can cover that adequately.
 They will, however, be able to grieve naturally, without having to worry about the cost of the funeral, and if you were the main breadwinner for the family, they can be properly looked after financially too when you are gone, all thanks to your life insurance policy.

 Life Insurance Benefit #2

 If your house is mortgaged and you are the main breadwinner, your family would most likely find it very hard to make the monthly mortgage payments if you die.
 This could result in them losing the family home if things got worse and the bank foreclosed.
-A well structured life insurance policy could take care of that issue for your family, giving everyone peace of mind and greater security.
+A well-structured life insurance policy could take care of that issue for your family, giving everyone peace of mind and greater security.

 Upon the death of the insured person, if that is you, the insurance company will cover all the necessary financial debts.
 There will be no surprise bills for your family, no wondering how they will find the money with all the worry that can cause.
-A death in the family is a stressful enough time, and while there are many thing the family will have to pay, estate taxes, funeral costs, etc, your life insurance policy will take care of it all with the minimum of fuss.
+A death in the family is a stressful enough time, and while there are many things the family will have to pay, estate taxes, funeral costs, etc, your life insurance policy will take care of it all with the minimum of fuss.